 A New Dawn

-New possibilities can knock at the door of life, sometimes, most unexpectedly.
-They peep through the dark alleys that hide from view, the light at the farthest end waiting for a new dawn.
+New possibilities knock at the door of life, most unexpectedly sometimes.
+They peep from the dark alleys that hide from view the light at the farthest end, waiting for a new dawn.

 It was evening by the time we arrived and found the village welcoming committee waiting with warm smiles.
 Not that it mattered – I was tired, frustrated and unhappy.
 So, when someone tried to offer comfort with the words, “You are fortunate because the presiding deity of the temple herself decided to requisition your services for the people of this area”, it had little effect.
 In due course of time though, the import of those words would dawn upon me, and the ineffable magnetism and charm of the place would go on to grip my soul.